Azure-Samples/media-services-v3-python/VideoEncoding/Encoding_Stitch_Two_Assets/Readme.md

     - Python
 products:
     - azure-media-services
-description: "This sample demonstrates how to set up a custom encoding job with stitching two assets."
+description: "Encode with a custom Transform to stitch two assets"
 ---

 # Encode with a custom Transform to stitch two assets